 Once your workflow is running:

-1. It learns from your approvals - When you approve or reject AI decisions, the confidence scoring improves over time
+- It learns from your reviews - When you approve or reject AI decisions, the system learns your preferences and suggest improvements to your workflows.
+For the full mechanics of how this works, see how confidence scoring improves over time

-2. You reduce manual oversight - As confidence scores climb, you lower approval thresholds
+- You reduce manual oversight - As confidence scores climb, you can choose to review less often

 The goal isn't to automate everything on day one.
-It's to eliminate one annoying task, see the value, then expand from there.
+It's to eliminate one annoying task, see the value, then expand from there with additional workflows or more steps.
+For more ideas on which workflows to tackle next, see the five high-impact automations every solopreneur should set up.

 Common Questions